For the new term information, please click below

-Our Student Mentor team has collated some really useful information below to support you during this unusual time and we will continue to develop and update this section.
+Our Student Mentor team has collated some really useful information below to support you and we will continue to develop and update this section.

 Needing some extra support while working from home?

-The Learning Support team are able to make sure that you get the help that you need while you study at home.
+The Learning Support team are able to make sure that you get the help that you need.
 Depending on your preference, additional support sessions can be delivered by email, telephone or video conversations on Microsoft Teams.

 If you need to access any support, please get in touch with the Learning Support team at firstname.lastname@example.org and a member of the team will be in touch.